 - Surfrider Foundation, on behalf of its Georgia Chapter, and the Altamaha Riverkeeper, filed an administrative appeal challenging the Georgia Shore Protection Committee’s decision to permit a permanent 350-foot long rock groin (with a 120-foot T-shaped head) on Sea Island, in southeast Georgia.
 The Committee’s permit would also allow applicant Sea Island Acquisition, LLC to engage in dredge and fill and other shoreline development along the pristine Sea Island Spit, including placement of a 200 square foot layer of rock on the landward end of the groin.

 - Surfrider Foundation and Altamaha Riverkeeper allege that this new project would exacerbate erosion of this already highly erosive coastal barrier island, with devastating impacts.

-- Petitioners are generously represented by attorney Steve Caley at GreenLaw.
+- Petitioners were initially represented by attorney Steve Caley at GreenLaw.
 GreenLaw is a non-profit organization based in Atlanta, Georgia, which takes legal action in defense of our environment.

 - Brunswick News: U.S. Army Corps has more questions for Sea Island protect (April 11, 2016)

 - Florida Times-Union: Conservation groups appeal state permit for stone groin on Sea Island beach (Jan 12, 2016)

 - Chapter News: Surfrider Files Appeal to Stop Rock Groin on Sea Island, Georgia (January 11, 2016)